-Most people that visit Split tend to stick to the old town or the nearby beaches, but it’s worth paying a visit to Marjan Hill.
+Most people that visit Split tend to stick to the old town or the nearby beaches, but it’s worth paying a visit to Marjan Hill in Croatia.
 Here you can find hermitage caves from the 15th century, quaint old churches, a Jewish cemetery, as well as beautiful landscapes of cliffs, forests and sea.
 You can also go rock climbing and abseiling.

 The altar at St. Jerome Church was carved by Andrea Aleksi, an Albanian architect, painter and sculptor that was well known during the Dalmatian Renaissance period.

 The closest caves to the church have steps leading up to the door.
 You can’t enter though, as the door is locked.

 The area around the caves is well looked after, so it’s easy to get to and makes a nice break from the city.